blancebedolla4/numbersMatter/README.md

 the only required specifier is for TYPE you must include a type in your format instructions and if you specify tthings besides type, the type must come last.

+when you have more than one argument, theyre inserted using the order in which you pass them to the format() method